bjornharrtell/jsts/README.md

 additional tests.

 Currently the port implements APIs for the the core geom.* classes and the validation suite is sort of half-way ported.
-The large work of porting the algorithms of JTS Topology Suite has yet to be started.
+QuadTree index have been ported.
+Initial work on porting the first geometry relation/manipulation algorithms has been started but it's a long way to go.

 The code is licensed using the LGPL 2.1 license.